cocos/cocos-docs/en/editor/preview/browser.md

 ## Usage examples

-The following example can be found at [GitHub](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/preview-template).

 1. Click **Project -> Create Preview Template** in the editor main menu, the **Console** will output the message "Preview Template generated successfully" and show the path of the generated preview template.

 2. Add scripts like `test.js`, where `<%- include(cocosTemplate, {}) %>` contains the default start game logic, and the added scripts can be stored before/after the game logic is started as needed.
 The following `test.js` is loaded after the game is launched.